 As with all animals, we instinctively seek comfort and security.
 In the wild, natural circumstances ‘push back’ on this drive, leaving an animal more or less balanced.
-Our successful quest to maximize comfort and security through tools use allows us to avoid much of this natural ‘push back’.
+Our successful quest to maximize comfort and security through tool use allows us to avoid much of this natural self-balancing ‘push back’.

 The unintended consequence of bypassing Mother Nature’s ‘push back’ is that it leaves us in a state of perpetual imbalance.
 This drives us to compensate in innumerable ways — music, diet, exercise, politics, drugs, sports, warfare, posting on blogs, and religion of course, come to mind.

-Yet, thought, and the naming that thought embodies, is the primary tool that has enabled all the other tools.
-The power and success of thought must boost the overall cognitive certainty we feel, and from an arrogance of certainty arise our difficulty.
+Nevertheless, thought, and the naming that thought embodies, is the primary tool that has enabled all the other tools.
+The power and success of thought must boost the overall cognitive certainty we feel, and this arrogance of certainty only serves to add to our difficulties.
 As chapter 71 warns, Not to know yet to think that one knows will lead to difficulty.

 What is it that we don’t know, yet think we know?
 Chapter 32 gives us a strong hint beginning with, The way is for ever nameless and ending with, As soon as there are names one ought to know that it is time to stop.
 Knowing when to stop one can be free from danger.
 Sure, thinking enables us to figure things out, invent tools, and survive beyond our ancestors’ wildest dreams.
 The ‘danger’ lies in the collateral damage we suffer by not ‘knowing when to stop’.
 We carve up Nature’s whole in an ever-increasing array of bits and pieces — knowledge and information.
 This is not the kind of knowledge to which chapter 16 refers,

 Knowledge of the constant is known as discernment.